 \subsubsection{Datasets}

-With the development of deep face recognition in recent years, another key role to promote face representation learning is the growing datasets for training and test.
+With the development of deep face recognition, another key role to promote face representation learning is the growing datasets for training and test.
 In the past few years, the face datasets have become large scale and diverse, and the testing scene has been approaching to the real-world unconstrained condition.
-Here, we provide a review of the datasets used for training and test in deep face recognition.
 The statistics of them are presented in Table~\ref{fr_data}.

 \textbf{Training data:} Large-scale training datasets are essential for learning deep face representation.
-The early works often employed the private face datasets, such as Deepface~\cite{taigman2014deepface}, FaceNet~\cite{Schroff2015FaceNetAU}, DeepID~\cite{sun2014deep}.
-To make it possible for a fair comparison, Yi~\textit{et al.}~\cite{yi2014learning} released the CASIA-WebFace dataset, which contains 10,575 subjects with 494,414 images and has been one of the most widely-used training datasets.
-Afterward, more public training datasets were published to provide abundant face images for training deep face model.
-Among them, VGGFace~\cite{Parkhi2015DeepFR} and VGGFace2~\cite{Cao2018VGGFace2AD} contains many training samples for each subject.
-In contrast, MS-Celeb-1M~\cite{guo2016ms}, MegaFace~\cite{kemelmacher2016megaface} and IMDb-Face~\cite{Wang2018TheDO} provide a large number of subjects with limited training samples per subject.
-Label noise is a common problem when collecting large-scale face datasets.
-IMDb-Face~\cite{Wang2018TheDO} estimated the noise distribution in the existing datasets and showed that they suffer serious noise problem.
-They also found that cleaning data can effectively improve the performance of face recognition.
+The early works often employ the private face datasets, such as Deepface~\cite{taigman2014deepface}, FaceNet~\cite{Schroff2015FaceNetAU}, DeepID~\cite{sun2014deep}.
+To make it possible for fair comparison, Yi~\textit{et al.}~\cite{yi2014learning} release the CASIA-WebFace dataset, which has been one of the most widely-used training datasets.
+Afterward, more public training datasets are published to provide abundant face images for training deep face model.
+Among them, VGGFace~\cite{Parkhi2015DeepFR} and VGGFace2~\cite{Cao2018VGGFace2AD} contain many training samples for each subject.
+In contrast, MS-Celeb-1M~\cite{guo2016ms}, MegaFace~\cite{kemelmacher2016megaface}, IMDb-Face~\cite{Wang2018TheDO} and WebFace260M~\cite{Zhu2021WebFace260MAB} provide a large number of subjects with relatively less training samples per subject.